Vidyayani/techalch/README.md

 3. Dev dependencies - eslint and nodemon
 4. IDE - VScode
 5. All values have been mostly hardcoded
+6. Used mocha and chai for unit testing
+7. To keep the application simple used data harcoded in JS file instead of using any DB

 ## Project Structure